 - Find influencers who are passionate about your campaign and work with them to spread the word.

 - Use influencer’s social media channels to reach their audience directly

-- Send influencers free items that relate to your campaign so they can share them on their channels.
+- Send influencers free items related to your campaign so they can share them on their media.